 Chris Lingebach (@BlueShortsLIFE) April 12, 2014

-Then, at around 6:55 p.m., the overhead lights in the Verizon Center dimmed, a spotlight lit the center of the court, and Amaris Jackson ran onto it as she was introduced to the roaring fans.
+Then, at around 6:55 p.m., the overhead lights in the Verizon Center dimmed, a spotlight lit the center of the court, and Amaris ran out to a roaring introduction from her adoring fans.

-“I need you on your feet right now, making noise for a special Wizards starting six,” Rodney, the Wizards pre-game announcer shouted.
+“I need you on your feet right now,” Rodney, the Wizards pre-game announcer prompted the crowd, “making noise for a special Wizards starting six!”

 “At point guard, No. 10.
 Far and away the most beautiful point guard we’ve ever had here in the District.
 From Tacoma Elementary.
-Amarisssssssssssssss Jacksonnnnnnnnnnnnn.”
+Amarisssssssssssssss Jacksonnnnnnnnnnnnn!”Comments (2)